open-compass/MMBench-GUI/README.md

 </p>

 > [!NOTE]
-> Our technical report will be released on arXiv *in next week*.
+> Our technical report has released in this repo!
+Meanwhile, arxiv version will be released on Sunday (ET).

 ## 📖 Introduction